How to play on natural terrain and tips! POWDER×JUMP Tips 13

 8.

-Even if there is no wall to land on,
+Even without a wall to land on,

 you can adjust your speed by plunging